Sex Counselor & Therapist – Career, Salary & State Licensure

 How Much Do Sex Therapists and Sex Counselors Make?

 How much a sex therapist or sex counselor makes depends on the discipline they choose to prepare them for sex therapy.
-An MD whose psychiatry practice is focused on sex therapy will make much more than a licensed mental health counselor providing sexual health services.
+An MD whose psychiatry practice is focused on sex therapy will make a great deal more than a licensed mental health counselor providing sexual health services.

 Major reporting agencies like the Bureau for Labor Statistics do not provide information on sex therapy salaries, specifically, so this analysis will utilize other mental health professionals as a baseline to understand the potential earning power for sex therapists, as well as the number of these professionals currently employed in the U.S.

-All data is from the Bureau of Labor Statistics (May 2022)—the latest figures available as of April 2023.
+All data is from the Bureau of Labor Statistics (May 2023)—the latest figures available as of January 2025.

 Mental Health CounselorsPsychologists